cagov/caldata-mdsa-training/docs/dbt/cloud.md

 ### Sources and refs

-Let’s get back into the source and ref dbt macros.
+Let’s take a look at the `source` and `ref` dbt macros.
 Instead of directly referring to the database, schema, table, and view names, we use the `source` and `ref` dbt macros.
 The syntax for this is to replace the raw names with a template directive like this: `{{ source('water_quality', 'stations') }}`.

 The curly braces are a syntax for _Jinja_ templating.
 The expression within the curly braces is a Python (ish) function which gets evaluated and inserted into the SQL file.
 There are lots of things we can do with Jinja to help generate our SQL queries, including basic math, custom Python functions, loops, and if-else statements.
 Most of the time, you will just need to be able to use the `source` and `ref` macros.